hgyxbll/cheat/README.md

 ### 1.2   Writing Tests

-Create a new source file,
+Tests go into their own source file.

-	[user@computer project]$ touch tests.c
+	[user@computer project]$ cat > tests.c

- include the header and write your tests.
+	#include <cheat.h>

+It is an ordinary file with the exception that it is processed more than once.
+Therefore you must wrap all top level declarations and definitions with the appropriate preprocessor directives.
+The reason for that is explained in section 2.3.

+Including the main header is enough to get an empty test suite, but such a thing is not very useful beyond making sure everything is set up right.
+The next step is to define tests.
+You can define tests with `CHEAT_TEST()` and their success conditions called assertions with `cheat_assert()`.
-We have done so in the `example.c` file.
+Doing so is demonstrated in the example file.

 	[user@computer project]$ wget https://github.com/Tuplanolla/cheat/raw/stable/example.c

-A short walkthrough goes here.

-Global variables are undefined and set ups and tear downs run for every test.

-There are other more or less useful files, but we ignore them for now.

-Sections 6.1 and 6.3 cover the rest.
+	[user@computer project]$ mv example.c tests.c

+It is important to note that the utility procedures defined with `CHEAT_SET_UP()` and `CHEAT_TEAR_DOWN()` are run for every test and the state of mutable global variables before the former is undefined.

+A detailed explanation of the entire interface is in section 7.1.

 ### 1.3   Running Tests